AEC Q-type: History

 The Q failed to attract the attention of the British operators and failed to find a market in the UK, unlike Fageol in the US.
 One of the reasons was the Q's susceptibility to problems, the most worrying being that the carburettors on the petrol-engined models caught fire.
 The recommended solution was just as worrying ... increasing the revs until the fire went out!
 However, the vehicle was just too revolutionary for the conservative-minded bus industry, with the result was that the Q did not obtain the popularity of the other AEC models, so the project was dropped, last appearing in the 1937 catalogue.

-However, London Transport did find the single-deck model useful for its needs and, accordingly, bought over 200 of the diesel-engined version as its first standard bus for Country Bus services.
+London Transport found the single-deck model sufficiently useful to purchase over 200 of the diesel-engined version as its first standard bus for Country Bus services.
 They had centre entrances with sliding passenger doors fitted.
 They led full service lives.

-One version that was an oddity was the AEC 761T trolleybus version, of which only five were built.
+Five examples of the AEC 761T trolleybus version were also built.